sisinflab-swot/cowl/docs/howto/examples.rst

 Examples
 ========

-Here is a list of examples that should be enough to get you started.
+The following examples are designed to get you started using Cowl.
-They are ordered by complexity, so it's recommended to check them sequentially.
+They are ordered by complexity, so it's recommended that you read them sequentially.

+.. contents:: :local:

 .. highlight:: c
    :linenothreshold: 5